 - The service member is DEPLOYED for a minimum of six months (on deployment orders—NOT unaccompanied orders, NOT geographic bachelors).

 - The spouse has relocated away from the military installation where the service member is assigned (most often, back home near family).

 - Wounded service members assigned to a Community Based Warrior in Transition Unit (CBWTU)

 What do I need to do?

 - Bring your Military ID and any other required documentation (usually, your Deployment Orders or Military Service Headquarters approval letter) to the Y for verification.
 Please do not leave copies of these documents at the YMCA.

 Many health plans are offering a “fitness center” benefit as part of their offerings.
 And, while we know the Y is much more than a gym or fitness center, we’re participating in a handful of these offers to increase access and affordability of Y memberships.
 The YMCA of Greater Erie currently participates in SilverSneakers Fitness Program, Silver & Fit, and Aetna Better Health.
 For more information contact your insurance provider or the Y’s Membership Desk.

 Adult and family memberships receive unlimited guest passes per year.
 Visits are limited to three per year per guest.
 The active member must accompany the guest at the time of their visit.
 All guests must present a valid ID.
 Guests must comply with the Code of Conduct of the Y during their visit.

-The Eastside Family Y will no longer sell indoor facility day passes as of June 8, 2019.
-Day passes are available for their outdoor pools and waterslide complex for $10/person/day or a 4-use pass for $30/pass.
+Day passes are available for the Eastside Y’s outdoor pools and waterslide complex for $10/person/day or a 4-use pass for $30/pass.
 These passes are not valid for use of the indoor facility and are non-refundable.

 Annual Membership Renewals